-After a rather long and sickly flight across the world's biggest ocean i arrived fresh and ready in New Zealand; only to find that immigration didn't want me and biosecurity were scared i was carrying diseases, that aside all went well and by 8am on the 7th April i was in Christchurch.
+After a rather long and sickly flight across the world's biggest ocean i arrived fresh and ready in New Zealand; only to find that immigration didn't want me and biosecurity were scared i was carrying diseases, that aside all went well and by

 I would love to go into detail of all the people i caught lifts with but time constrains me so i'll be brief.
 There was a Maori bloke, who was convinced his girlfriend was cheating, a windmill engineer, a French Canadian with a mini-van and the campest and funniest bus driver i've ever seen; and i arrived in Queenstown.